niftools/blender_niftools_addon/docs/development/setup/ide.rst

 Debugging
 -----------------

-The Blender Nif plugin code comes with built-in pydev hook to allow connection by a Remote Python Debug Server.
+The Blender Niftools Addon code comes with built-in pydev hook to allow connection by a Remote Python Debug Server.
 This allows run-time debugging; watching the script execute, evaluate variables, function call stack etc.

 Debugger